eneroth/git-externals/README.markdown

 		symfony = http://svn.symfony-project.com/branches/1.4
 		Zend    = http://framework.zend.com/svn/framework/standard/branches/release-1.10/library/Zend

-3. Repeat step 2 for any folders in your project.
+3. Repeat step 1 and 2 for any folders in your project.
 4. From the main project folder, run the script.
 		$ python3 git-externals.py